spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/persistence-acl-feature-walkthrough/rules-and-scopes.md

 ---
 title: Rules and scopes
-last_updated: Sep 13, 2021
+last_updated: Sep 14, 2021
 template: concept-topic-template
 ---

-# Technical description
 The functionality of this module based on such fundamental concepts as Rule and Configuration.
-It is very important to understand that the rule tied to the user (more precisely to the user roles) and determines his rights regarding the entity.
+It is very important to understand that the rule tied to the user (more precisely to the user roles) and determines user rights regarding the entity.
 The configuration is common for the entire system and determines such things as the rules for inheriting one entity from another, default entity permissions, segmentation settings, etc.

 ## Rule